armno/react-102/readme.md

 - `this.getParams().<key>` to get path's named parameters.
 - `Profile` component keeps data in its `states` and pass to child components via their `props`
 - `propTypes` is used for validating passed properties to a component
+- `componentDidMount`: fetch data, create new Firebase instance, bind events.
+- `componentWillUnmount`: unbind events
+- React Mixins: bring more functions/methods to the component (via `this`)
+- Firebase in React: `Firebase` instance (core, i guess) and `ReactFireMixins`: firebase functionality in react.